wp-plugins/kraken-image-optimizer/readme.txt

 No, you can't.
 You can, however, directly contact Kraken.io support for a private demonstration, if you like.
 To test the performance and results of Kraken Image Optimizer, you can try the free Web Interface at https://kraken.io/web-interface

-= Where can I purchase an API key and secret?
+= Where can I purchase an API key and secret? =

-From our plans page, right [here: ](https://kraken.io/plans "Kraken.io plans and pricing").
+From our plans page, right [here](https://kraken.io/plans "Kraken.io plans and pricing").
 In addition to being able to use our Wordpress Plugin, you can also use the API in your own applications, and take advantage of our [Web Interface PRO ](https://kraken.io/pro "Kraken Web Interface PRO") feature.

 == Changelog ==